sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 But in addition to that, notice that we have a `Forwarded` header too.
 This contains the same information as `X-Fowarded-For` and `X-Forwarded-Proto`, and doesn't contain a `host` field.

 > Detour: The `Forwarded` header is a more standard header that holds the same (and some more) information as the `X-Forwarded-*` suite of headers, which is are a little less standard-ly defined.
-What's peculiar here, is that Cloud Run appears to be sending _both_ `Forwarded` and `X-Forwarded-*` headers.
+What's peculiar here is that Cloud Run appears to be sending _both_ `Forwarded` and `X-Forwarded-*` headers.

-This is a case we didn't test, with our local Appsmith.
-That is, send the actual host in the `Host` header, but also include a `Forwarded` header with information about the origin protocol (and IP Address).
+We didn't test this case with our local Appsmith.
+That is, we didn't send the actual host in the `Host` header, but also include a `Forwarded` header with information about the origin protocol (and IP Address).
 Let's do that now.

 ```console
 > curl -sSi http://localhost:8001/oauth2/authorization/google \